bwt-dev/bwt/doc/libbwt.md

 {
   "bitcoind_dir": "/home/satoshi/.bitcoin",
   "descriptors": [ "wpkh(xpub66../0/*)" ],
-  "electrum_addr": "127.0.0.1:0",
-  "http_addr": "127.0.0.1:0"
+  "electrum_addr": "127.0.0.1:0"
 }
 ```

 > You can configure `electrum_addr`/`http_addr` to `127.0.0.1:0` to bind on any available port.
 > The assigned port will be reported back via the `ready:X` notifications (see below).

+The function accepts two callbacks: `init_cb` and `notify_cb`.

+`init_cb(shutdown_ptr)` will be called with the shutdown pointer (see `bwt_shutdown()`)
+right before bwt is started up, after the configuration is validated.

-The `notify_cb(msg_type, progress, detail_n, detail_s)` function will be called with progress updates and information
+The `notify_cb(msg_type, progress, detail_n, detail_s)` callback will be called with error messages,
-about the running services, with the `progress` argument indicating the current progress as a float from 0 to 1,
+progress updates and information about the running services, with the `progress` argument indicating the
-as well as with errors.
+current progress as a float from 0 to 1.
 The meaning of the `detail_{n,s}` field varies for the different `msg_type`s, which are:

-- `booting` - Sent after the configuration is validated, right before booting up. `detail_{n,s}` are both empty.
-- `progress:sync` - Progress updates for bitcoind's initial block download. `detail_n` contains the unix timestamp
+- `progress:sync` - Progress updates for bitcoind's initial block download. `detail_n` contains the unix
-  that the chain is currently synced up to.
+  timestamp of the current chain tip.
 - `progress:scan` - Progress updates for historical transactions rescanning. `detail_n` contains the estimated
   remaining time in seconds.
 - `ready:electrum` - The Electrum server is ready. `detail_s` contains the address the server is bound on,
   as an `<ip>:<port>` string (useful for ephemeral binding on port 0).
 - `ready:http` - The HTTP server is ready. `detail_s` contains the address the server is bound on.
+- `ready` - Everything is ready.
-- `error` - An error occurred during the initial indexing. `detail_s` contains the error message.
+- `error` - An error occurred during the initial start-up. `detail_s` contains the error message.

-> The `detail_s` argument will be deallocated after the callback is called.
+> The `detail_s` argument will be deallocated after calling the callback.
 If you need to keep it around, make a copy of it.
 >
 > Note that `progress:X` notifications will be sent from a different thread.

-Once the initial indexing is completed (may take a long time, depending on the `rescan_since` configuration)
-and the services are ready, the `ready_cb(shutdown_ptr)` function will be
-called with the shutdown handler (see `bwt_shutdown()`).

 This function does not return until the daemon is stopped.